 Having covered the subject of garden planted amaryllis it’s time to talk about using household potted amaryllis outside.

-Many amaryllis owners want to move their potted plants outdoors in the summer months for both the pleasing atheistic affect they add to the yard and to give the plant better access to natural resources like rainwater and sunlight.
+Moving the plant outdoors offers both a pleasing atheistic affect to the yard and also gives the plant better access to natural resources like rainwater and sunlight.

-Will your potted amaryllis houseplant survive if you move it outside?
+Let’s, start by asking the question, will your potted amaryllis houseplant survive if you move it outside?

 In other climate zones the plant will survive and grow well outside in the warm summer months but must be moved indoors in the colder months.

 Growing naturally in tropical and subtropical regions means this plant does not react well to cold weather.

 You can only move amaryllis outside when the weather is warm and above 60°.

 In cold climate zones it is best to keep amaryllis indoors regardless of the season.

 When you should put your potted amaryllis outside